Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 9. How can I apply for an exemption permit?

-You must complete and submit Form REG-8, Application for Farmer Tax Exemption.
+To obtain an exemption permit, you must complete and submit Form REG-8, Application for Farmer Tax Exemption.
 (See Forms and Publications on Page 6 if you are a new applicant and you need a copy of Form REG-8.)
-Submit your completed application and allow at least four weeks for DRS to process your application and mail your exemption permit.
+Submit your completed application as soon as possible and allow at least four weeks for DRS to process your application and mail your exemption permit.
 To avoid delays in processing your application:

-Complete the current Form REG-8 in full.
-The name (or names) that appears on the Form REG-8 must be the same as the name (or names) on the federal return.
+Complete the Form REG-8 in full.
+The name (or names) that appears on the Form REG-8 must be the same as the name (or names) that is on the federal return.